thewebplug/cancer-care-connect/README.md

 Check out the live version of the application at [Cancer Care Connect](https://cancer-care-connect.vercel.app/).

-## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests to help improve the application.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.